 We’ve selected five things to know about the gut microbiome taken from research published by Mass General Brigham investigators.

 Your gut microbiome plays a significant role in your nutrition and digestion.
 It breaks down foods, produces vitamins and influences how your body absorbs nutrients.
-Additionally, it also impacts your risk of certain diseases such as Irritable Bowel Disease (IBD) and diabetes as well as the development of allergies.
+Additionally, it also impacts your risk of certain diseases such as Inflammatory Bowel Disease (IBD) and diabetes as well as the development of allergies.

 Researchers from Mass General Brigham have identified specific strains of gut bacteria associated with IBD.
 Researchers have also found that an altered gut microbiome may play a crucial role in the development of food allergies.
 Another study from Mass General Brigham found that specific changes in the gut microbiome were linked to increased risk of type 2 diabetes.